keonik/android-messages-electron-wrapper/README.md

 In the project directory, run:

-### npm run build
+### npm run preelectron-pack && npm run electron-pack

+and your build folder should be packaged with the install file (only tested on Mac)

 ## Common issues

 Often certain installed libraries cause issues with electron and most if not all I've personally run into have been fixed by a library known as electron-rebuild.
-You essentialy install electron-rebuild and prior to running your `npm run dev` command, you would add a script to call electron-rebuild.
+You essentialy install electron-rebuild and prior to running your `npm run electron-dev` command, you would add a script to call electron-rebuild.